18 Top-Rated Attractions & Things to Do in Eureka Springs, AR

 The Great Passion Play brings to life the epic drama surrounding Christ's death and resurrection.
 The play is performed in an outdoor amphitheater surrounded by luscious landscaping.
 The production is based on the Old Testament prophecies and New Testament accounts of the last seven days of Jesus of Nazareth before and including His ascension.

-Plenty of other attractions at The Great Passion Play also give it a family-friendly reputation, including the larger than life Christ of the Ozarks monument.
+Other attractions at The Great Passion Play also give it a family-friendly reputation, including the larger-than-life Christ of the Ozarks monument.
 Visitors can also participate in an immersive Holy Land Tour complete with a life-size replica of the Eastern Gate in Jerusalem and an authentic Marketplace to explore.
 Mountain bike trails, a Noah's Ark petting zoo, and a Sacred Arts Museum are also available to experience year-round.

 Address: 935 Passion Play Road, Eureka Springs, Arkansas